EarthBigData/openSAR/training/INSTALLATION.md

 ### Creating a new Environment

-To create a new environment use the [conda_servir.yml](conda_servir.yml) file available at our github repository at [https://github.com/EarthBigData/openSAR/training](https://github.com/EarthBigData/openSAR/training).
+To create a new environment use the [conda_ebd.yml](conda_ebd.yml) file available at our github repository at [https://github.com/EarthBigData/openSAR](https://github.com/EarthBigData/openSAR).
 If you need to obtain access to the share please email [training@earthbigdata.com](mailto:training@earthbigdata.com).

 After *miniconda* is installed, ensure that the environment variables are set correctly to execute "conda" and start a new terminal.
 In the new terminal type:

-    > conda env create -f conda_servir.yml
+    > conda env create -f conda_ebd.yml

-This installs a new python environment "servir".
+This installs a new python environment "ebd".
 We will use this environment for execution of all geoprocessing tasks in the workshop.
-*servir* is also the environment kernel which we will choose in the jupyter notebooks as described below.
+*ebd* is also the environment kernel which we will choose in the jupyter notebooks as described below.

 ## Jupyter Notebook